Air Canada Cargo: Fleet & Destinations

 In the past, Air Canada Cargo operated Douglas DC-8 aircraft under the name "Air Canada Cargo Express".

-With direct cargo service to over 150 cities and global coverage to over 450 more through interline partnerships and a vast trucking network, Air Canada serves major markets around the world.
+Air Canada Cargo operates direct service to over 150 cities, with access to more than 450 additional destinations through interline partnerships and a trucking network..

 Starting during the COVID-19 pandemic, Air Canada Cargo began using temporarily modified Boeing 777 and Airbus A330 (preighter) aircraft, which have additional available cargo space due to the removal of seats from the passenger cabin.
 Subsequently, Air Canada began converting some of its existing Boeing 767-300ER passenger aircraft to the freighter version.

 On December 9, 2021, Air Canada Cargo's first of eight Boeing 767-300ER/BDSF dedicated freighter aircraft entered service between Toronto Pearson International Airport and Vancouver International Airport — addressing supply chain issues in the aftermath of the November 2021 Pacific Northwest floods.
 The dedicated cargo aircraft will operate on routes linking Toronto to Frankfurt, Miami, Quito, Lima, Mexico City, San Juan, and Guadalajara (the first time Air Canada Cargo will serve this destination).
 Additional destinations to be served in early 2022 include Halifax, St. John's, and Madrid as more freighters enter service.
 Air Canada also placed an order for two new Boeing 767-300F freighters in 2022.
 In 2024, the airline decided to cancel plans to bring the fleet up to 10 aircraft, due to softening cargo demand.